jesse23/with/README.md

 vim $(fzf)
 ```

-On Windows platform, we can use pip to achieve same approach.
+On Windows platform, we can use pipe to achieve same approach.

 ## Preview